 ❌ CHAP doesn’t protect against man-in-the-middle attacks, where a fraudster impersonates a legitimate user.

-What’s the difference between payment authentication and authorization?
-As we’ve explored, payment authentication is the process of identifying the legitimacy of a customer.
-The authentication step is typically managed by a component of the merchant's payment stack, like Primer.
-On the other hand, payment authorization is handled by the issuing bank, which will decide whether to authorize the payment based on a variety of factors, including the result of the outcome of the authentication process.
+As we’ve explored, payment authentication is the process of identifying a customer's legitimacy.
+The authentication step is typically managed by a merchant's payment stack component, like Primer.
+On the other hand, payment authorization is handled by the issuing bank, which will decide whether to authorize the payment based on various factors, including the result of the outcome of the authentication process.
 Sometimes, the issuer may request authentication before it approves the transaction.
 This is called a soft decline.

 Why it’s critical to optimize payment authentication